awsdocs/aws-cdk-guide/v2/hello_world.md

 Congratulations\!
 You've completed this tutorial and have used the AWS CDK to successfully create, modify, and delete resources in the AWS Cloud\.
 You're now ready to begin using the AWS CDK\.

-To learn more about using the AWS CDK in your preferred programming language, see [Working with the AWS CDK in supported programming languages](work-with.md)\.
+To learn more about using the AWS CDK in your preferred programming language, see [Work with the AWS CDK library](work-with.md)\.

 For additional resources, see the following:
 + Try the [CDK Workshop](https://cdkworkshop.com/) for a more in\-depth tour involving a more complex project\.